10 Reasons to Buy New Construction in Park City

 Will they make sure to negotiate a deal where everyone wins?
 Sure.
 Will they abide by all of the laws and ethically during the home buying process?
 Most of the time, yes.
 But that doesn’t mean that they will fight on your behalf to protect you.
 It’s impossible as long as they are wearing the builder’s name tag and cashing the builder’s paychecks.
 It’s not personal, it’s just business.

 WHAT ARE THE ADVANTAGES OF USING A REALTOR WHEN BUYING A NEW HOME FROM A BUILDER?

 First, there is absolutely no cost to you whatsoever when you use a Realtor, so this is the primary advantage of using one.
 This is because the Realtor is paid a finder’s fee whenever the Realtor successfully introduces and matches a buyer with a new home.
 This finder’s fee is a commission that most builders will gladly pay because the Realtor found a buyer for one of their homes.
 Since there is no cost to the buyer at all, it would only make sense that you use a Realtor during the new home purchase.

-Third, the Realtor also knows the area and can tell you if you if there are pitfalls coming down the road.
+Third, the Realtor also knows the area and can tell you if there are pitfalls coming down the road.
 For instance: